ARCTraining/hpc-intro/_episodes/13-scheduler.md

 ## Customising a job

 The job we just ran used all of the scheduler's default options.
+For our schedulers it means 1 CPU core and 1 GB memory.
+We also asked for 5 minutes of runtime (or in HPC-speak **wallclock** time) in the line:

+`#$ -l h_rt=00:05:00`

 In a real-world scenario, that's probably not what we want.
 The default options represent a reasonable minimum.
 Chances are, we will need more cores, more memory, more time, among other special considerations.
 To get access to these resources we must customise our job script.

 Comments in UNIX (denoted by `#`) are typically ignored.
 But there are exceptions.
 For instance the special `#!` comment at the beginning of scripts specifies what program should be used to run it (typically `/bin/bash`).
-Schedulers like SLURM also have a special comment used to denote special scheduler-specific options.
-Though these comments differ from scheduler to scheduler, SLURM's special comment is `#SBATCH`.
-Anything following the `#SBATCH` comment is interpreted as an instruction to the scheduler.
+Schedulers like Gridengine also have a special comment (or PRAGMA) used to denote special scheduler-specific options.
+Though these comments differ from scheduler to scheduler, Gridengine's special comment is `#$`.
+Anything following the `#$` comment is interpreted as an instruction to the scheduler.

 Let's illustrate this by example.
-By default, a job's name is the name of the script, but the `-J` option can be used to change the name of a job.
+By default, a job's name is the name of the script, but the `-N` option can be used to change the name of a job.

-Submit the following job (`sbatch example-job.sh`):
+Submit the following job (`qsub example-job.sh`):

 ```
 #!/bin/bash
-#SBATCH -J new_name
+#$ -N new_name
+#$ -l h_rt=00:05:00

 echo 'This script is running on:'
 hostname